Limithron-Foundry-VTT/pirate-borg-system/how-to-use-this-system.md

 ## Inventory

 - All items in your possession show up on your _Treasures_ tab.
-- Carrying capacity (encumbrance) is calculated as per the Mork Borg rules.
+- Carrying capacity (encumbrance) is calculated as per the Pirate Borg rules.
 - Items have a _carryWeight_ field for how much they contribute to the total.
   - Most items are 1, with a few exceptions (e.g., the Wretched Royalty's Jester is an item with 0 carryWeight, since he can walk).
   - If you are encumbered (i.e., you are carrying more than your capacity), the rules for encumbrance will change color to alert you.
 You'll also see the effects on the DR for STR, AGI, and defense tests.